ChenLiu-1996/CitationMap/README.md

     - From my experience, both are good indicators that your IP address is blocked by Google Scholar due to excessive crawling (using the `scholarly` package).
     - One hot fix I found was to hop on a University VPN and run again.
 I typically experience this error after running the tool twice, and I need to disconnect and reconnect my VPN to "unblock" myself.
     - In case this does not help, you can try to change IP adress and reduce the number of processes (e.g., setting `num_processes=1`).
+    - If you get `[WARNING!]
+Blocked by CAPTCHA or robot check` no more than several times, it's not a big deal especially if you have many citing authors.

 ## Changelog